-Sweet Briar College is a liberal arts college for women in central Virginia.
-With more than 3,200 rural acres, it is one of the largest landholders among private colleges in the United States.
-The college provides outstanding opportunities for education and research in field biology and environmental science.
-Prospective students are invited to contact Admissions.
-Scientists and naturalists interested in visiting or establishing study sites on the campus are invited to contact Professor Linda Fink.
+Sweet Briar College is a liberal arts college for women in Central Virginia.
+With 3,250 rural acres, it is one of the largest landholders among private colleges in the United States.
+The College provides outstanding opportunities for education and research in field biology and environmental science.
+Prospective students are invited to contact admissions; scientists and naturalists interested in visiting or establishing study sites on campus are invited to contact Professor Linda Fink.

 The Charles W. Carry Nature Sanctuary (45 acres) is a mature white oak forest flanking the entrance road.
 There are no marked trails, but visitors are welcome to wander through it on foot.

 In addition to 200-year-old white oaks and 100-year-old tulip poplars, you will find massive beech trees, red oaks, hickories, black gum, a large population of umbrella magnolias and a high diversity of spring wildflowers.
 Along the creek on the west side is the largest sycamore on campus.
 Some of the wildflowers along the creek were apparently planted by students years before the area was set aside as a preserve.
 We have no record of which plants were introduced and which were already in the area.

 This first College sanctuary was established in 1958 following provisions of the Charles W. Carry Sanctuary Endowment.
 The sanctuary boundaries were expanded in the late 1960s.
 Recognition of the value of this oak forest is widespread.
 Professor A.E.
 Radford, emeritus professor of botany at the University of North Carolina, brought his classes to this forest and considered it to be “the best white oak forest seen in the Piedmont.”
 The 1980 “Sierra Club Naturalist’s Guide: The Piedmont” included it as one of 29 unique deciduous habitats found from New Jersey to Georgia.